deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13458/index.md

 > </details>

-> Table 1 compares MEDINST with other datasets in the biomedical field across several criteria, such as the presence of task instructions and multi-task datasets.
+> Table 1 compares MEDINST with other datasets in the biomedical field across several key features, such as the presence of task instructions, multi-task datasets, examples, and public availability, along with the number of tasks, instructions, annotated task types and average task definition lengths.

 {{< table-caption >}}